 Below are the courses I teach at WHU.
 For each course you will find the corresponding teaching evaluation on a 5-point scale (1=best, 5=worst).
 Number of student evaluations / total number of students in the course in parentheses.

 Since companies are gathering more and more data about their stakeholders, they usually lack a coherent understanding of how to use it for the improvement of their processes.
 For this course I focus on potentially the most powerful empirical method for causal inference: field experiments.
 Students learn how to plan, design, and analyze field experiments in organizations.
 (Find more info in CASCAM).

 - Fall semester 2019: 1.54 (n=12/12)

 - Fall semester 2017: 2.00 (n=26/33)

 Behavioral Ethics (Bachelor, BSc)

-Not one day goes by without fresh revelations of a major corporate scandal.
-In this course students are working on the following questions: “What makes individuals engage in (un)ethical behavior?”; “How can we enable ourselves not to fall prey to our ethical blind spots?”; “What measures can a firm take to prevent future corporate scandals?”.
-We approach most of these questions from an empirical standpoint and try to form a holistic understanding of the human nature and how to incorporate this understanding into daily business practice.
+Not a day goes by without new revelations of a major corporate scandal.
+In this course, students will address the following questions: “What causes individuals to engage in (un)ethical behavior?”; “How can we enable ourselves not to fall prey to our ethical blind spots?”; “What measures can a company take to prevent future corporate scandals?
+We approach most of these questions from an empirical standpoint, trying to form a holistic understanding of human nature and how to incorporate this understanding into daily business practice.
 (Find more info in CASCAM).